NSAPH/handbook/handbook/superset.md

 ## Database querying in the `nsaph` host

 There are multiple ways to query a database.
-Two options are offered below: Superset and Jupyterlab.
+Two options are offered below: Superset interactice sessions and python scripts.
+Superset and/or database passwords are required.

 ### Using Superset to explore the DB

-Superset is an application that allows working with a database interactively.
+Superset allows working with a database interactively.
 It offers functionalities to query, visualize, and explore the data.

 A Superset instance, that is installed and connected to the database, remains active in the `nsaph` host.